 |Can be malleable and ductile||Neither malleable nor ductile|

 Stainless Steel is formed when at least 10.5% of chromium (with low carbon content) is mixed in the steel.
-Some of these stainless steels are also known as medical steel.
+Some of them are also known as medical steels.

-The main feature of stainless steel that separates it from other forms of steel is its corrosion resistance.
-This feature of stainless steel is provided by the chromium element.
+The main feature of stainless steel over the other forms is that it has higher corrosion resistance.
+This feature is provided by the chromium element.
 Chromium lies on the upper layer of the metal to protect it from corrosion.
 When chromium gets in contact with the atmosphere it forms chromium oxide (Cr2O3).
 This prevents the inner metals to get in contact with the atmosphere; thus prevents from undergoing further corrosion.
 This thin oxide layer lies at the outer layer of the steel.

 Types of Stainless Steel